Edible Hub, Hurstbridge

-This garden is open to the public.
+This garden is a communal gardening space which open to the public.

 At the front of the Hurstbridge Community Hub, Graysharps Road, Hurstbridge.

+The garden is under the care of group of volunteers whose aim is to provide an inclusive space for locals to connect and learn through topics of food growing, community resilience, and sustainability.
 The produce from the beds is free for everyone to harvest, promoting the concepts of a sharing economy, and the use of communal land for the production of fresh, local food.

 Volunteers generally meet on the fourth Thursday of the month at 9.30am to plan or carry out work in the garden.
 Anyone is welcome to attend and no ongoing commitment to the garden is required.